golangci/golangci-lint-action/README.md

 This option is `true` by default.

-If the GitHub Action detects a configuration file, the validation will be performed unless this option is set to `false`.
+If the GitHub Action detects a configuration file, validation will be performed unless this option is set to `false`.
-If there is no configuration file, the validation is skipped.
+If there is no configuration file, validation is skipped.

 The JSON Schema used to validate the configuration depends on the version of golangci-lint you are using.